-Registration for the workshop will be possible through this website starting from December 1, 2018 till January 31, 2019.
+Application for the workshop is now possible through the online form till January 31, 2019.

 Prof. dr. Bartolomeo Civalleri